dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 POST), necessary input (if any) and output (if any).

-Whether it is to gain experience or to build a simple script, the `curl` command is a simple way to interact with dCache REST API.
+Whether it is to gain experience or to build a simple script, the `curl` command is a simple way to interact with the dCache REST API.
 In the following section, we describe how to use curl with frontend.

 ### Formatting the response JSON